A Scalable Design Approach to Resilient Architectures for Interconnected Cyber-Physical Systems: Safety Guarantees under Multiple Attacks: Main Result

 We now present our solution approach, which relies on constructing a scalar metric for each subsystem $S_i$ that quantifies its potential impact on overall system's safety in the event of a compromise.
 We refer to this metric as the \textit{Criticality Index} (CI), formally defined below.

 \begin{definition} For each subsystem $S_i$, we define the criticality index (CI), denoted as $\hat{\rho}_i$, with respect to the set $\mathcal{C} \setminus \mathcal{C}_c$ as

 \end{definition}

 The index $\hat{\rho}_i$ is a negative scalar that quantifies the worst-case rate of degradation of the safety function $h(x)$ resulting from deviations in the control input from the nominal policy in subsystem $\mathcal{S}_i$.
 A more negative value of $\hat{\rho}_i$ indicates a more critical subsystem, in the sense that its compromised input leads to faster safety degradation.
+We emphasize that the criticality index is defined over the set $\mathcal{C} \setminus \mathcal{C}_c$, rather than the entire safety set $\mathcal{C}$, as this yields a less conservative result.

 When \( \hat{\rho}_i \) is difficult to compute, we may estimate it by finding a scalar \( \rho_i \in \mathbb{R} \) such that for all \( x \in \mathcal{C} \setminus \mathcal{C}_c \) and \( u_i \in \mathcal{U}_i \)